glynawe/Vanilla/vanilla.md

 ## Programs

-A program is a module that contains a procedure object named `main`, which will be the first procedure to be executed.
-A program may not include the interface of another program.
+A *program* is a module that contains a procedure declaration named `main`, which will be the first procedure to be executed.

 **Example**